michealroberts/michealroberts/README.md

 **About Me**

-I am an astronomy enthusiast with an MSc in Astrophysics from University College London (UCL).
+I’m a software engineer with over 15 years of experience.
+I hold an MSc in Astrophysics from UCL and have a lifelong passion for astronomy.

-Currently, I work as a software engineer in the space industry at Lumi.Space, where I contribute to cutting-edge satellite tracking and space-situational awareness technology.
+Currently, I work at Lumi.Space, I build satellite tracking and space situational awareness tools.

+Previously, I was on the Ground Segment team at Loft Orbital.
+I helped deliver their satellites-as-a-service platform.

-With over a decade of experience in software development, I specialize in both frontend and backend technologies.
-I am particularly passionate about TypeScript, Go, Rust and Vue.
+I work across frontend and backend stacks—often using TypeScript, Go, Rust, Python or Vue.

+Outside work, I enjoy stargazing and exploring open-source projects in space tech.

 ---